Lasting Action

 Nutrition

-Perhaps one of the most important, overlooked, factors in early brain development is proper nutrition, beginning during pregnancy.
+Perhaps one of the most important, and overlooked, factors in early brain development is proper nutrition, beginning during pregnancy.
 A diet rich in Omega 3 fatty acids is especially important, as these are the building blocks for the myelin sheath that insulates nerve axons.
 (Kanellopoulos) Omega 3’s are found in olive oil, salmon, avocados and other foods considered to have “healthy fats.”

 When a child reaches for a toy or crawls across the floor toward an object, their attention, coupled with the movement of their body, is sending signals across nerve networks that build and strengthen their brain’s capacity for learning.
 This can only occur if there is a protective layer of myelin along the axons that connect those nerve networks.
 An unmyelinated nerve axon is like a gravel road, where information travels much slower and may even get lost altogether.
 By comparison, well-myelinated axons are like superhighways.
 And, the more often a signal travels across those roads, the more myelin is laid down, reinforcing the connections.